If You Break Through Ice

 - If you have a sharp object such as a knife or ice pick, jab it into the ice so that you can pull on it.

 - Kick your feet as hard as you can, and pull yourself up quickly with your forearms.
-Don't put all your weight on your elbows.
+Do not put all your weight on your elbows.

 - If the edge breaks off, move forward to the next solid edge and try again.